How to navigate California’s web accessibility laws in 2026

 The cost of inaccessibility

-Failing to meet accessibility requirements doesn’t just disadvantage your users.
-It puts your business at serious financial risk.
-In California, where web accessibility lawsuits continue to rise, the costs of non-compliance can add up quickly.
+Failing to meet accessibility requirements doesn’t just disadvantage your users — it creates tangible financial and legal risk.
+In California, where web accessibility litigation continues at a high volume, the costs can escalate quickly.

-Under the Unruh Civil Rights Act, plaintiffs can seek a minimum of $4,000 per violation, and that amount may triple if emotional distress is proven.
-Because each barrier, such as a missing alt text, broken form, or inaccessible menu, can count as a separate violation, a single lawsuit can result in multiple penalties.
+Under the Unruh Civil Rights Act, plaintiffs can seek a minimum of $4,000 per violation, and damages can triple if emotional distress is proven.
+Each accessibility barrier can be counted as a separate violation, which means a site with multiple issues isn’t facing a single penalty — it may be facing many.

 How California businesses can meet their accessibility obligations